VU-Cog-Sci/prf_viz/README.md

 ### Requisite data files:

 The required gifti files for the time-courses and fitting results (limited to V1 and V2 for this demo) are in the `data` folder.
-The pycortex subject that we use here, can be downloaded from figshare, and should be unzipped into your pycortex subject directory, as per here:
+The pycortex subject that we use here can be downloaded from figshare, and should be unzipped into your pycortex subject directory, as follows (change db directory):

 ```
 pycortex_sj_URL = "https://ndownloader.figshare.com/files/25768841"